everlutionsk/navigation-bundle/README.md

 your template as shown above.

 If you want to use custom template you can specify it as second optional parameter in both `render_navigation()` and `render_breadcrumb()` functions.
-If you decide to create your own custom template you the following twig variables are available:
+You can use any number of navigations you like.
+If you decide to create your own custom template the following twig variables are available:

 ```twig
 {# variables #}